SoubhikSinha/Customer-Satisfaction-Analysis---MLOps/README.md

  - <b>List of all the ZenML stacks that are opened : </b>`zenml stack list`

- - <b>To obtaion detailed information about the active stack in your ZenML setup : </b> `zenml stack describe`
+ - <b>To obtain detailed information about the active stack in your ZenML setup : </b> `zenml stack describe`

  - <b>Running the Pipeline : </b>`python run_pipeline.py`